-Following initial public feedback, the design team produced three preliminary concept plans for the square.
+Following initial public feedback, the design team produced three preliminary concept plans for the Square.
 These concepts broadly explored different approaches to size of open space, specificity of program areas, circulation paths, treatment of existing structures on the site, programming options, and overall design language.

-The need to create a Phase I concept while the Fire Station remains in operation on the site and a Phase II concept that anticipates the future relocation of the fire station was central to all preliminary designs.
-Because the future relocation of the Fire Station has neither been officially decided nor funded, it is critical that Phase I be a viable, attractive, and functional improvement to the square.
+The need to create a Phase I concept while the fire station remains in operation on the site and a Phase II concept that anticipates the future relocation of the fire station and its activities, including emergency management services, was central to all preliminary designs.
+Because the future relocation of the fire station has neither been officially decided nor funded, it is critical that Phase I be a viable, attractive, and functional improvement to the Square.